ShRoO0oM/handsomeIOS/README.md

 			<DT><A HREF="https://charlesproxy4test.blogspot.nl/2016/11/how-to-install-ssl-charles-certificate.html">Charles Proxy Testing Tool: How to install SSL Charles certificate on Mac for browser FireFox, Chrome, Safari and application</A>
 			<DT><A HREF="https://www.neglectedpotential.com/2017/04/trusting-custom-root-certificates-on-ios-10-3/">Trusting Custom Root Certificates on iOS 10.3 |</A>
 			<DT><A HREF="https://mitmproxy.org/">mitmproxy - an interactive HTTPS proxy</A>
+			<DT><A HREF="https://stackoverflow.com/questions/3976728/how-to-configure-ssl-certificates-with-charles-web-proxy-and-the-latest-android">How to configure SSL certificates with Charles Web Proxy and the latest Android Emulator on Windows? - Stack Overflow</A>
+			<DT><A HREF="https://codewithchris.com/tutorial-using-charles-proxy-with-your-ios-development-and-http-debugging/">Tutorial: Using Charles Proxy With Your iOS Development And HTTP Debugging</A>
 		</DL><p>
 		<DT><H3 FOLDED>Programming Basics</H3>
 		<DL><p>